 5. Britain’s second-largest train station – Waverley Station

 The famous Waverley Station serves great connections within England and Scotland.
 It is also the only train station named by a novel from Sir Walter Scott Waverley Novels.
 It is an enormous train station.
-The station’s roof refurbishing took 27,400 new panels of glass which equal to 14 football pitches.
+The station’s roof refurbishing took 27,400 new panels of glass which is equal to 14 football pitches.
 Waverly is also the first Scottish station to have a Christmas tree.

 If you like traveling by train you can check out the connection cities and timetables at Waverly Station’s website.